makerdao/mips/MIP27/mip27.md

 # MIP27: Debt Ceiling Instant Access Module

 ## Introduction
-Following the [Pre-MIP Discussion](https://forum.makerdao.com/t/debt-ceiling-instant-access-module-pre-mip-discussion/3924), this MIP formalises the Maker Improvement Proposal request for a Debt Ceiling Instant Access Module.
+Following the [Pre-MIP Discussion](https://forum.makerdao.com/t/debt-ceiling-instant-access-module-pre-mip-discussion/3924), this MIP formalizes the Maker Improvement Proposal request for a Debt Ceiling Instant Access Module.
 Since further work has also been done on  [MIP17](https://forum.makerdao.com/t/mip17-weekly-actual-debt-ceiling-adjustments/4312) it is worth noting that this MIP does not render MIP17 redundant.
-It will be for the community to decide at which point they wish to move towards using an Instant Access Module for controling debt ceilings.
+It will be for the community to decide at which point they wish to move towards using an Instant Access Module for controlling debt ceilings.

 ## Preamble
 ```